-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes No Maybe Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012 a second and a second CITY OF PORTSMOUTH, N.H.
-BOARDS AND COMMISSIONS APPOINTMENT APPLICATION Instructions: Please print or type and complete all information.
+Instructions: Please print or type and complete all information.
 Please submit resume' along with this application.
-Arts & Nonprofit Committee - Cultural Plan Subcommittee Name: Gerardo Gonzalez Telephone: 210-501-7740 Could you be contacted at work?
-YES NO If so, telephone# 603-957-5298 Street address: 92 Spinnaker Way, Portsmouth, NH 03801 Mailing address (if different ): Same as above Email address (for clerk's office gerardjgonzalez@gmail.com How long have you been a resident of Portsmouth?
+Committee: Arts & Nonprofit Committee - Cultural Plan Subcommittee Name: Gerardo Gonzalez Telephone: 210-501-7740 Could you be contacted at work?
+YES NO If so, telephone# 603-957-5298 Street address: 92 Spinnaker Way, Portsmouth, NH 03801 Mailing address (if different): Same as above Email address (for clerk's office gerardjgonzalez@gmail.com How long have you been a resident of Portsmouth?
 4 years, 4 months Occupational background: Director of Operations, Public Consulting Group, 200 International Dr., Suite 160, Portsmouth, NH; bacckground in organizational development and management; health benefits & Medicare/Medicaid management; BA, Pre-Law/Legal Studies; MA Leadership Please list experience you have in respect to this Board/Commission: None.
 However, I have volunteered with non-profits as with food banks (prior to moving to New Hampshire which is now my permanent residence) and other charitable organizations; I lead a subcommittee for Diversity, Equity & Inclusion for my employer as co-chair of Career Development & Mentorship.
+OVER

-Have you contacted the chair of the Board/Commissio n to determine the time commitment involved?
-YES NO

-Would you be able to commit to attending all meetings?
-YES 🖌 NO

-Reasons for wishing to serve:\

-I read the article in the Portsmouth Herald seeking volunteers for its cultural plan for the city's arts to review its existing plan with the aim of creating a new cultural plan.
+Have you contacted the chair of the Board/Commission to determine the time commitment involved?
+YES NO V Would you be able to commit to attending all meetings?
+YES V NO Reasons for wishing to serve: I read the article in the Portsmouth Herald seeking volunteers for its cultural plan for the city's arts to review its existing plan with the aim of creating a new cultural plan.
 As with the comments in the article, I want to take an "active part in ensuring Portsmouth remains art-rich, vibrant and pertinent", and I would be delighted to serve as an active volunteer.
 Please list any organizations, groups, or other committees you are involved in: The only current committee I serve on as a volunteer is through my employer, Public Consulting Group, Boston, MA, where I give my time to helping a diverse group of individuals through its Diversity, Equity and Inclusion Council.
 In my past, I volunteered my free time with nonprofits that assisted disadvantaged individuals.

-Please list two character references not related to you or city staff members: (Portsmouth references preferred)

-1)Noah Goldstein, 781-420-9454

-2)Tammy Byron, 603-498-7776

-- 1. This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and - 2.
-The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and - 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and - 4.
-If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting. - 5.
+Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Noah Goldstein, 781-420-9454 Name, address, telephone number Tammy Ryron, 603-498-7776 Tammy Byron, 603-498-7776 Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the Mayor's discretion; and If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
 Application will be kept on file for one year from date of receipt.

-\ Date: 10/4 maked Signature: rado

-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-Yes X No\\\\\
+Signature: Date: 10/4/2022 If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes X NoNo

-Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012